akash7812/Intelsys-Spam_Filter/README.md

 [8] After all, We can try other ML models like SVM, Logistic Regression, Decision Trees and more… to build the email classification model.

 ## MODEL SUBMISSION DEADLINE:
-Everyone of us should complete the Naive Bayes ML model for Spam Filteration before the start of January!!
+Everyone of us should complete the Naive Bayes ML model for Spam Filteration before the end of December(31.12.2024)

 Trying and implementing the other ML models like Logistic Regression, SVM(Support Vector Machines), Decisioin Trees and more, is at your own curiosity and knowledge purpose.
 If done, it is very appreciated!!